License to Argue

 We believe a person becomes qualified to argue a point when they demonstrate their ability to articulate the opposing point of view with depth, such that their representation of it does justice to its merits and underlying values.

 Tusk & Quill’s Discourse segment features arguments for how things ‘ought’ to be, from the perspectives of our writers.
-Our aim is to ultimately build a space where multiple perspectives are represented across multiple articles around single topics, providing the reader access to a range of compelling considerations for the debates that weigh on their mind and offering a more reliable path towards synthesis.
+Our aim is to ultimately build a space where multiple perspectives are represented across multiple articles around singular topics, providing the reader access to a range of compelling considerations for the debates that weigh on their mind, offering a more reliable path towards synthesis.

-In the spirit of earnest inquiry and orientation towards synthesis, we require that our writers demonstrate a sincere attempt consider the opposing points of view, absorb the merits of those points into their own argument, and empathize with the underlying values from which the disagreements emerge.
-This process tends to result in arguments and policy proposals that are less self-absorbed, with a more refined logic, and more practical / actionable by a larger group of people.
+In the spirit of earnest inquiry and orientation towards synthesis, we require that our writers demonstrate a sincere attempt to consider the opposing points of view, absorbing the merits of those points into their own argument where they deem appropriate.
+This process tends to result in arguments and policy proposals that are more broad-minded, nuanced, and actionable by a larger group of people.

-Our writers submit a supplementary write-up, which is posted at the beginning of their main argument piece.
+Our writers submit a supplementary write-up, arguing from an opposing position to their own, which is posted at the beginning of their main argument piece.
 This gives readers a chance to gauge the writer’s understanding of the topic and the sincerity with which they have approached the subject.

 This is the writer’s opportunity to take their best shot at demonstrating to their readers that they are fit to make their argument.